 Each year, Open Studio awards two yearlong residencies to artists of merit.
 The Nick Novak Fellowship is awarded to an artist currently involved with Open Studio as an artist member.

-Agata Derda focuses on the exploration of interpersonal dynamics.
+In Afterdark, Agata Derda focuses on the exploration of interpersonal dynamics.
 As stand-ins for actual human images, she substitutes modified vegetation or man-made forms that are staged in ambiguous, foreboding landscapes.
 Human engagement with these fictional landscapes is suggested by carefully planned arrangement of objects within the ground (trees planted or cut down in rows, branches lashed tightly with ropes, automata designed for specific pointless purposes, etc).
 Through the anthropomorphism of trees or man-made structures, Derda examines issues of gender, toxic masculinity and the tendency for either self-annihilation or the desire for dominance through violence.
-She believes these issues to be a fundamental and lamentable aspect of human existence, underpinning all the suffering we as species experience in day to day living.
+She believes these issues to be a fundamental and lamentable aspect of human existence, underpinning all the suffering we as a species experience in day-to-day living.

-Agata Derda’s artistic interest in the dark side of human condition relates to her personal experience of trauma and also experiences of growing up in a country damaged by a difficult history.
+Agata Derda’s artistic interest in the dark side of the human condition relates to her personal experience of trauma and also experiences of growing up in a country damaged by a difficult history.